pramnora/MS-DOS/README.md

 MS DOS commands are either...

-- typed into the MS DOS Command Prompt window, individually, one command at a time
+- typed into the MS DOS Command Prompt window, individually, one command at a time...

+>>DIR

+...shows current folder DIRectory listing.

 - stored inside of a plain text file using file name extension: [.bat];
   which is also referred to being called a Windows 'batch' program file...;
   as it stores a list -or, batch- of MS DOS commands which you can run/execute.

+Open Windows Notepad text editor/(or, any text editor program you prefer);
+and, type in the following text...

+>>@ECHO OFF
+>>DIR
+>>PAUSE

+...using your editor File menu to Save the file as being called:
+showdir.bat
+...next, go and find the file you just saved; and, left double click on it to RUN the code.
+A windows DOS black output screen should appear; which shows the current folder DIRectory listing.

 ## How to create a batch [.bat] file...